Welcome to Roselle Angwin’s website

 Grail mythology and the associated tales from the Welsh Mabinogi and the psychology behind it all is something I’ve been studying and writing about since my degree course at Cambridge in the 1970s (where I limped through the original stories in Middle French and Middle Welsh), and the main focus of my later training in Transpersonal Psychotherapy (1987–1991), and in which I’ve been leading workshops and retreats since 1991.
 Gradually, the focus has become more and more strongly interwoven with deep ecology.

 My first book Riding the Dragon – myth & the inner journey was commissioned by Element Books in 1993 out of these ongoing courses.
-I consider this work, which appears in this and also various of my other books and writings and which centres on the restoration of the lost feminine, and soul, to the world, to be of continuing and urgent relevance to the Wasteland of our times.
+I consider this work, which appears in this and also various of my other books and writings and which centres on the restoration of the lost feminine, and soul, to the world, to be of continuing and urgent relevance to the Wasteland of our times; the necessary and resulting shift in consciousness may be a significant way to reverse our terrible rush towards ecocide.
 Intertwined with this in this book is my work on the Grail quest as a Heroic Journey to wholeness (cf Joseph Campbell’s The Hero’s Journey) – these themes are central to The Wellkeepers course.

 This is all underpinned by what’s known as the ‘personal growth’ movement.
 It could also be called a form of subtle activism, where an increase in personal and collective consciousness and a transformation of our lives into positive contributions to the web of the natural world are deeply interconnected.

-All of my work includes and reflects, overtly or as a subtle underpinning, my passionate commitment to revisioning our relationships to the land and the other-than-human, and questions around how we might live differently, more lightly and more rooted, on our beautiful planet.
+All of my work includes and reflects, overtly or more subtly, my passionate commitment to this revisioning of our relationships to the land and the other-than-human, and questions around how we might live differently, more lightly and more rooted, on our beautiful planet.

 There is inevitably much overlap between the two programmes: my courses all include writing, to greater or lesser extents, and all my work is rooted in my passion for and awareness of place, soul and the earth.